All You Need To Know About

 Did you find this insurance blog helpful?
 Let us know your thoughts in the comments below.

 Is sales experience required?

 While previous sales experience is advantageous, it isn’t mandatory to start in the insurance industry.
 Still, a strong background in sales is helpful.
 Since something is better than nothing, any experience selling products to companies will come in handy.

 Most of the time, new agents learn on the job and receive relevant training to become better insurance sales agents.
 So, there are ample opportunities for learning about insurance sales.

 How much does it cost to become an insurance agent?

 According to AGA, the total estimated cost of becoming an insurance agent is $625.
-This includes relevant courses, licensing fees, exams, and background information.
+This includes courses, licensing fees, exams, and background information.
 This amount can vary depending on your state of residence.
-Therefore, it is best to check with your state’s insurance regulatory bodies.
+It’s best to check with your state’s insurance regulatory bodies.

 3 Simple Ways to Leverage Networking to Generate Leads for Insurance in 2021